2017 British Superbike Championship

 Shane Byrne successfully defended his championship.

 The 2017 British Superbike Championship season was the 30th British Superbike Championship season.
 It began at Donington on 31 March and ended at the Brands Hatch GP circuit on 15 October.
 Shane Byrne started the season as the defending Champion, having secured his fifth overall title in the British Superbike Championship.
+Byrne repeated on his previous years title and won for a record 6th time the BSB Championship on the Be Wiser Ducati.